unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Stone Camouflage_**.
 The xorn has advantage on Dexterity (Stealth) checks made to hide in rocky terrain.

-**_Treasure Sense_**.
+**_Loot Sense_**.
 The xorn can pinpoint, by scent, the location of precious metals and stones, such as coins and gems, within 60 feet of it.

 **Actions**